payara/Payara-Community-Documentation/documentation/core-documentation/configuration/var-substitution.md

 # Variables in the configuration

-Variable references in the configuration are useful for reusing the same configuration in several scenarios, e.g. for several instances in the same cluster, or to provide an environment-specific configuration from the environment later when Payara server is started.
+Variable references in the configuration are useful for reusing the same configuration in several scenarios, e.g. for several instances in the same cluster, or to provide an environment-specific configuration from the environment later when Payara Server is started.

 ## References to system properties